 Land of my fathers... and Welsh cakes

 So what else does this flourishing city have to offer?
-After a triumphant Euros, football has never been more popular in the Welsh capital.
+After a triumphant Euros in 2016, football has never been more popular in the Welsh capital.
 Still, it's rugby that remains the fire that truly makes the Welsh dragon roar.
 If you're lucky enough to snag Six Nations tickets, be sure to head down to Castle Street for a few pre-match pints of Brains bitter beside Cardiff Castle.

 If the arts appeal more, Clwb Ifor Bach has one of the best gigging circuits going, and the Millennium Centre – home to the BBC National Orchestra of Wales and Welsh National Opera – has hosted acclaimed crowd-pleasers such as The Lion King and War Horse.